arialpew/dufl/README.md

 This project was made to match my personal use-case but i think it's relevant to share it publicly.

+**`Dufl` is not production-ready, you should be aware that some edge case can ruin everything so inspect your bundle with analyzer before deployment.**

 ## Philosophy

 Most of `create-react-app` philosphy apply to `Dufl` :